-• When we played through using a CIC.
+When we played through using a CIC.
 Remember that when you committed goods to back the CIC, you then had to sell those for CIC during the trading exercise.
 This is what it means to commit to selling an item or service for CIC.

-Now that we think about what we might do for our community, it requires a commitment.
+Now that we thought about what we might do for our community, it requires a commitment.
 This commitment comes from you and other business people in the community.

-- What would you be willing to commit to selling in return for the community currency?
-For the exercise, we will be committing 400 shillings worth of goods or services each, but if we were doing a real-life commitment, the community would need to reach at least 50,000 KES of commitments and not exceed 10% of your annual or one month of your sales capacity. - Everyone should contribute 400 shillings worth of commitments.
+- ▶ What would you be willing to commit to selling in return for the community currency?
+How much of it would you be willing to sell in return for the CIC instead of Sarafu?
+For the exercise, we will be committing 400 shillings worth of goods or services each, but if we were doing a real-life commitment, the community would need to reach at least 400,000 KES of commitments. - ► Everyone should contribute 400 shillings worth of commitments.
 That means, you have 400 shillings worth of goods or services to sell and accept the CIC.